salkuadrat/lucifer/README.md

 ## Secure Cookies

-You can secure cookies in your application using `secureCookie()` middleware.
+You may secure cookies in your application using `secureCookie()` middleware.

 ```dart
 String cookieSecret = env('COOKIE_SECRET_KEY');